IPO Subscription Status Live, Latest Data from NSE & BSE 2023

 How long is IPO subscription active?

 Typically, mainboard IPOs in India remain open for subscription for 3 working days.
-This timeframe can be increased to a maximum of 10 working days to allow full subscription.
+This timeframe can be increased to a maximum of 10 working days to allow a full subscription.

 Which is the biggest investor category in IPOs?